integr8ly/integreatly-operator/test-cases/tests/upgrade/n04-there-are-no-failures-with-minimal-cidr-block.md

 ---
 tags:
   - happy-path
+require:
+  - N01
 estimate: 30m
 ---

-# N03 - There are no failures with minimal CIDR block
+# N04 - There are no failures with minimal CIDR block

 ## Prerequisites